Argylle

-Argylle (/ɑrˈɡaɪl/) is a 2024 spy action-comedy film directed by Matthew Vaughn, and written by Jason Fuchs.
-The film features an ensemble cast, including Henry Cavill, Bryce Dallas Howard, Sam Rockwell, Bryan Cranston, Catherine O'Hara, Dua Lipa, Ariana DeBose, John Cena, and Samuel L. Jackson.
-Its plot centres on a reclusive author who is drawn into the world of spies and espionage after she realises that a new spy novel she is writing mirrors real-world events.
-It was filmed in Europe from August to December 2021.
+Argylle (/ɑrˈɡaɪl/ ar-GHYLE) is a 2024 action-comedy film directed by Matthew Vaughn from a screenplay by Jason Fuchs.
+It is a standalone spin-off of the Kingsman franchise.
+Its ensemble cast includes Henry Cavill, Bryce Dallas Howard, Sam Rockwell, Bryan Cranston, Catherine O'Hara, Dua Lipa, Ariana DeBose, John Cena, and Samuel L. Jackson.
+In the film, reclusive author Elly Conway (Howard) becomes embroiled in espionage after a novel she is writing inadvertedly mirrors the activity of an underground crime syndicate.